|Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

 (Bietak 2005; Niemeier & Niemeier 2000).
 We have concrete evidence of orientations of Minoans buildings to calendar positions of the sun, the moon

 and the stars in Crete from the beginning of the Middle Bronze Age (ca 2000).
-This custom must build upon a long tradition of astronomical
+This custom must have been built upon a long tradition of astronomical

 From our investigations we recognized a number of features as characteristic for Minoan astronomy:

 |Gournia, MM IA house||sunrise one month before and after equinoxes|

 |Juktas, peak sanctuary||sunrise equinoxes||natural|

 |Malia, palace||sunrise one month before and after equinoxes||natural|